digitalvintage/kimchi-customize.role/README.md

 Role Name
 =========

-A role for Wok/Kimchi customization.
+An Ansible role for Wok/Kimchi customization.
 Also fixes some visual bugs

 Requirements
 ------------